SivaRamSV/sivaramsv/README.md

 - 👋 Hi, I’m @SivaRamSV
-- 👀 I’m interested in CHANGING THE WORLD
+- 👀 I’m interested in building things from scratch
-- 🌱 I’m currently learning PYTHON
-- 💞️ I’m looking to collaborate on ANYTHING WHICH MAKES ME THNIK
+- 💞️ I’m looking to collaborate on anything which doesnt allow me to sleep
 - 📫 How to reach me SIVARAMSHIBU@LIVE.COM

 <!---